 The warm and inviting Belmont Hotel radiates glamorous Art Deco style.

-From the exposed floorboards, twinkling chandeliers and rich blue furniture the hotel entices with a relaxed ambience.
+From the exposed floorboards, twinkling chandeliers, and rich blue furniture the hotel entices with a relaxed ambiance.

 Named after the suburb it calls home the Belmont Hotel is a favourite watering hole for locals.
 There are several eating and drinking spaces to choose from each with its own character.